dbarowy/CoffeeGo/README.md

 E.g.,

     $ ruby coffee_go.rb sample_data.csv
-    "The winner is:"
+    The winner is:
-    "Amherst Coffee in Amherst"
+    Amherst Coffee in Amherst

 ## Required libraries
 You need the `loaded_dice` gem installed to use this program.